cloudmesh-community/book/chapters/prg/python/python.md

 ## Generators :new:

-Before we go to Generators, lets understand what is an Iterator.
-Iterators are used to iterate over any container mostly lists performing traversal of the container and accessing the data elements.
+Before we go to Generators, please understand Iterators from above.
 Generators are also Iterators but they can only be interated over once.
 Thats because Generators do not store the values in memory instead they generate the values on the go.
 If we want to print those values then we can either simply iterate over them or use